dikortis/LetsTalkETC/Episodes/Episode_12.md

-were taking those hashes and securing it to Bitcoin in real time it would be irrefutable evidence and we came up with the name you know block chain of custody instead of chain of custody so we thought wow that's really clever that's cute you know that actually um we actually take a traditional idea we show how this new idea can be a actually a better solution I mean fundamentally when you look at chain of custody in a legacy environment the longer the evidence remains in custody the less secure it becomes yeah we're in a black chain of custody the longer remains in custody the more secure it becomes when you look at that underlying principle that to me you know it shows clearly
+were taking those hashes and securing it to Bitcoin in real time it would be irrefutable evidence and we came up with the name you know blockchain of custody instead of chain of custody so we thought wow that's really clever that's cute you know that actually we actually take a traditional idea we show how this new idea can be a actually a better solution I mean fundamentally when you look at chain of custody in a legacy environment the longer the evidence remains in custody the less secure it becomes we're in a blackchain of custody the longer remains in custody the more secure it becomes when you look at that underlying principle that to me you know it shows clearly